-Are you concerned about allergies?
-Read A word about food allergies, page 524.
+Worried about allergies?
+You can read A word about food allergies, page 524.

 Peanut and nut butters

 Peanut and nut butters are convenient and nutritious.

 You can serve your child smooth nut butters, spread thinly on warm toast.

 Crunchy nut butters, peanuts, and nuts should not be given to children under age 4 because they present a choking hazard.
 It is not safe to give your child nut butter by the spoonful either.